 Interior Architecture Advisory Council

-In 2021, Interior Architecture has established the Interior Architecture Advisory Council to listen to various voices in support of the department’s mission, vision, and goals.
-The council comprises student members, interior architecture faculty, and professionals in interior architecture and allied fields.
-A primary goal of the Advisory Council is to facilitate feedback on our Interior Architecture curriculum and to be well-informed of emerging industry needs, trends, and visions for future models of practice in support of establishing short-term and long-term strategies to advance our curriculum for future design professionals.
-Our inaugural Advisory Council members represent diverse voices of design industries, regions, and groups of people.
-We would like to express our sincere appreciation for each member’s generosity and passion for design education.
+In 2021, the Interior Architecture Department established the Interior Architecture Advisory Council to foster exchange about the discipline in support of the department’s mission, vision, and goals.
+The council comprises student members, members of the interior architecture department faculty, and professionals in interior architecture and allied fields.
+The council meetings provide a forum to encourage dialogue from emerging disciplines in support of establishing short-term and long-term strategies to advance our curriculum for future design professionals and to enhance the social and cultural responsibilities of the profession.
+Our Advisory Council members represent diverse voices of design disciplines, regions, and groups of people.
+We want to express our sincere appreciation for each member’s generosity and passion for design education.

-Anne Cunningham (co-chair), FIIDA, Tarpaulin Studio, Seattle, WA
+Anne Cunningham, FIIDA, Tarpaulin Studio, Seattle, WA, acunningham@tarpaulinstudio.com

 Student Members: